 Blue-footed booby, Galapágos Islands, Ecuador

 The blue-footed booby has to be one of the animals most likely to put a smile on your face.
 This iconic animal is found on the Galapagos Islands, Ecuador, as he stomps around showing off his wonderful blue feet in a ritual used for mating.
 The feet are blue due to carotenoid pigments from the birds’ fresh fish diet.
-The birds are judged by prospective mates from the quality of blue in their feet — brighter blues are an indicator of good health.
+The birds are judged by prospective mates from the quality of the color in their feet — brighter blues are an indicator of good health.

 Whitsundays, Great Barrier Reef, Australia